Margarita-Simeonova/first_steps_in_coding/README.md

 Tasks:

+01. Hello SoftUni:
-1. Print Hello SoftUni
+    Print Hello SoftUni

 ########

+02. Nums 1...10:
-2. Write a Python console program that prints the numbers 1 to 10 on separate lines to the console.
+    Write a Python console program that prints the numbers 1 to 10 on separate lines to the console.

 ########